In Particle and Astroparticle Physics important concepts of physics meet: quantum mechanics and relativity.

 VU physicists are involved in:

-Quantumchromodynamics (theory) for those interested in how quarks and gluons build hadrons and how high-energy collissions involving hadrons are unraveled (Prof. Piet Mulders).
+Theoretical Particle Physics (theory) for those interested in how quarks and gluons build hadrons and how high-energy collissions involving hadrons are unraveled.

-Gravitational wave detection (experiment) at the VIRGO interferometer in Pisa (Prof. Jo van den Brand).
+Gravitational Waves (experiment) at the VIRGO interferometer in Pisa.

-B-physics (experiment) at the LHC of CERN in which one looks at ways that b-quarks disintegrate to learn about matter-antimatter asymmetry in the universe (Prof. Gerhard Raven and Prof. Marcel Merk).
+B-Physics (experiment) at the LHC of CERN in which one looks at ways that b-quarks disintegrate to learn about matter-antimatter asymmetry in the universe.